nystudio107/seomatic/README.md

 3. Install plugin in the Craft Control Panel under Settings > Plugins
 4. The plugin folder should be named `seomatic` for Craft to see it.
 GitHub recently started appending `-master` (the branch name) to the name of the folder for zip file downloads.

+SEOmatic works on Craft 2.4.x and Craft 2.5.x.

 ## Overview

 SEOmatic allows you to quickly get a website up and running with a robust, comprehensive SEO strategy.
 It is also implemented in a Craft-y way, in that it is also flexible and customizable.